Pangarchulla Trek – Alternate Itinerary

 On the summit day, you have to wake up early at wee hours so that you climb the summit, see the sunrise from there and return to the Akhrotgetta camp before dark.
 It’s a long day of ascents and descents with 13 hours of trekking, so be prepared!
 Thus, a certain level of endurance is required to do this version of Pangarchulla Trek.
 You get an experience of trekking in the dark, wearing headlamps, walking through the dense Oak and Rhododendron forest and walking over thick snow as well.

-Khullara campsite will be the first stop after a 1-hour trek from Akhrotgetta, there is a stream flowing here where you can refill water bottles.
+After a 1-hour trek from Akhrotgetta the next campsite to reach is Khullara.
+A beautiful stream flows here where you can refill water bottles.
 Khullara meadows used to be one of the biggest open campsites in hills but because of the meadows camping ban, now you can’t camp in Khullara.
 The snow starts after Khullara & it’s time to gear up and wear your crampons and gaiters (the trek leads at Togedr will be providing these as and when required).

 After an hour trek from Khullara, reach Gailgad to see one of the most gorgeous sunrises ever.
+Get ready to treat your eyes with some magical sights.
 The first rays of sun falling on the Chaukhamba peak & many other peaks nearby will excite you to take off gloves in the cold & pop out the camera to click some beautiful pics.
 Gailgad is the place where the route diverts for Kuari Pass.
 Walking on the snow and gaining the altitude is tiring but the grand views that open up after every step are worth the effort.

 The real climb starts from the base of the Pangarchulla which you reach after a 4-5 hours trek, which is about to get harder.
 The climb is steep till the shoulder of the peak, walking on the three humps before the summit is exciting and treacherous.
 The thrill of ridge walk will pump you up but it’s exhausting at the same time.
 Be careful at the ridge section in winters as you don’t want to slip from the slope and fall in the deep valley.
 The open 360° views from the summit are worth all the effort, you get some beautiful views of the gigantic Himalayan peaks.